x94fujo6rpg/AzurLaneFleet/README.md

 [Old version (No longer maintained)](https://x94fujo6rpg.github.io/AzurLaneFleet/old)

 ## Update
+**2020-09-24**
+- improve data export/import
+- add a button to remove all ship at once

 **2020-09-20**
 - fix BBV not showing
 - for the BBV, add [other] type to back too